-James is a Managing Director in Julius Baer International, a global wealth management business.
-James previously worked with Barclays Wealth and Merrill Lynch, both in London and Manchester, and is a Chartered Fellow of the Chartered Institute of Securities & Investment.
+James is a Managing Director of Julius Baer International, a global wealth management business.
+James previously worked with Barclays and Merrill Lynch both in London and Manchester, and is a Chartered Fellow of the Chartered Institute of Securities & Investment.

 Dr Joanna Begent

-Joanna Begent studied medicine at Oxford and St Mary's before training as a paediatrician at several London hospitals including the Royal London and Great Ormond Street where she did two years research into children with cancer.
+Jo Begent works as a paediatrician with the multidisciplinary team looking after children and young people who have experienced sexual assault at the Lighthouse.
+Jo studied medicine at Oxford and St Mary's before training as a paediatrician at several London hospitals including the Royal London and Great Ormond Street where she did two years research into children with cancer.